 The AEDES user interface follows a minimalist philosophy, prioritizing intuitiveness and ease of interaction.
 The primary and most direct mode of data entry is facilitated by a simple yet highly functional CSV-style text area, configured to accept semicolon-separated values.
 This standardized data format was used due to its broad compatibility with common spreadsheet applications (e.g., Microsoft Excel, Google Sheets, LibreOffice Calc).

-Figure 2- Example of a data entry interface